"You're Doing What, Pete?" - My Multi-AI System That Builds While I Sleep

 The Competitive Advantage

-While competitors are still arguing about whether to adopt AI tools, we're operating at 5x their speed and often higher quality.
+While competitors are still arguing about whether to adopt AI tools, we're working in a different order of magnitude, and often at higher quality.
 The gap isn't closing—it's widening.

 The Future That's Already Here